OceanTran999/CTF-writeups/Hacker101CTF/Micro-CMSv1.md

 <img width="624" height="118" alt="xss__ok" src="https://github.com/user-attachments/assets/1e245f8f-1b6f-41ff-98b1-f36e2c9d3986" />

-I think there must be a box in this challenge, but when seeing this is an easy challenge, I think I don't have to do this part, so after finding, I see the flag in the source code.
+I think there must be a clicking BOT🤖 in this challenge, using XSS to leaking data, information of this BOT and find the flag?
+But when seeing this is an easy challenge, I think I don't have to do this part, so after reconnaissance, I see the flag in the webpage's source code.
 XD

 <img width="624" height="172" alt="flag2" src="https://github.com/user-attachments/assets/a29de425-ae24-4d39-adbf-e7dce9473a57" />

-And don't know why when I redirect to the Home page, I also get the flag XD.
+And don't know how, when I redirect to the Home page, I also get the flag XD.
 Double flag in 1 exploit.

 <img width="624" height="111" alt="flag3" src="https://github.com/user-attachments/assets/7a2fcca4-d7a4-4167-81d2-87ed03447f33" />